 The authority on the coverage is your health plan.
 Our front office department will be happy to answer questions as well.

-What problems are not a good fit for telemedicine?
+What problems are NOT a good fit for telemedicine?

 Medical procedures (infusion of medication, injections, suture removal)

-I have always found our community of patients to be loving and very civic.
+We have always found our community of patients to be loving and very civic.
 Please express these kind genes during this unusual time.
 Please be leaders in your family and community regarding social distancing.
 Please remember that young people can be very severely affected (although less frequently) and will be an important source of spread in the community and to older family members.
 Please encourage your children and grandchildren to practice social distancing.

-I hope this information and our new tools are helpful in maintaining you health goals.
+We hope this information and our new tools are helpful in maintaining you health goals.

-Your family at North Georgia Internal Medicine and North Georgia Osteoporosis Center,
+Your family at North Georgia Internal Medicine,

 Bram Wieskopf, MD